 Gingivitis is an inflammation of the gums and the first stage of gum disease.
 It is caused by the plaque build-up around your teeth, leading to swollen gums and teeth that bleed when you brush them.

-Studies also revealed that those with gingivitis were more likely to perform poorly on two tests: delayed verbal recall and subtraction -- both skills used in everyday life.
+Studies also reveal that those with gingivitis are more likely to perform poorly on two tests: delayed verbal recall and subtraction -- both skills used in everyday life.

 So if you want to ace that exam, might as well begin with having healthy, firm gums.